TobiasFranek/webuntis/docs/BasicUsage/Querys.md

 * Subjects - api method: getSubjects
 * Teachers - api method: getTeachers

-all the Repository method return the Model so an array of Model objects.
-If you want to serialize the Object you only need to call the serialize() method on an objects, this method then return an array.
+all the Repository methods return an array of Model objects.
+If you want to serialize the Object you only need to call the serialize() method on these objects, this method then returns an array.

 ```php
 $student = $query->get('Students')->getCurrentUser(); // returns an object